-At Gundlach Bundschu we define sustainability broadly, seeking not only to be responsible stewards of the land, but also to preserve this land for future generations of our family.
-There is nothing static about this view of sustainability — it requires innovation and action.
+What is sustainability?
+At Gundlach Bundschu we define sustainability broadly, seeking not only to be responsible stewards of the environment, but also to preserve this land for future generations of our family.
+There is nothing static about this view of environmental sustainability — it requires innovation and action.
 We believe that preserving the unique ecosystem of Rhinefarm is essential to wine quality, as well as to the health of our family and business.

 We recycle all cardboard, glass, cork and plastics on the property and use wood chips for weed control, as well as grape pumace to reintroduce nutrients back into ground soil.